webplatform/docs/javascript/Array/index.md

 |Usage=Array is a standard, built-in object.
 Among other things, this means you can create a new array by using the object creation expression <code>new Array()</code>, as in:
 <pre>var myArray = new Array();</pre>

 But a more efficient way is to use what’s called the literal notation.
-An array literal is created without using the new keyword.
+An array literal is created without using the <code>new</code> keyword.
 Instead, you use the square brackets <code>[]</code> and list out what should be in the array:

 <pre>var myAnimals = ["cat", "dog", "rabbit"];</pre>
 Using an array literal to declare your array this way avoids some of the quirkiness of the creation expression <code>new Array()</code>.
 (For more information, see Stoyan Stefanov's [http://shop.oreilly.com/product/9780596806767.do JavaScript Patterns].)